-Our partners are Queensland charities and organisations that have the potential to achieve great things but are not always highly visible in the sophisticated fund-raising world.
-Before partnering with any organisation we research their vision and projects, as well as their governance to ensure any funds we donate will be wisely used to achieve maximum results.
+Our partners are other charities based in Queensland and Papua New Guinea that have the potential to achieve great things, but may not have access to the funding to achieve them.
+Before partnering with any organisation, we research their vision and projects, as well as their governance, to ensure any funds we donate will be wisely used to achieve maximum results.
 We currently work with these visionary organisations:

 Camp Quality is a much-loved children’s cancer charity, which supports Australian children impacted by cancer – be that their own diagnosis or the diagnosis of someone they love.